Patliputra–Raxaul Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15201 Patliputra Junction - Raxaul Junction Intercity Express covers the distance of 235 km in 7 hours 05 mins (29 km/hr) & in 5 hours 40 mins as the 15202 Raxaul Junction - Patliputra Junction Intercity Express (36 km/hr).
+The 15201 Patliputra Junction - Raxaul Junction Intercity Express covers the distance of 235 km in 7 hours 05 mins (29 km/h) and in 5 hours 40 mins as the 15202 Raxaul Junction - Patliputra Junction Intercity Express (36 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.